zrmartin71/THM_Write-Ups/OSWAP_Top_10_S3&4.md

 # OWASP Top 10
 ## Introduction

-This is a write-up for the TryHackMe OSWAP Top 10 room.
+This is a write-up for the TryHackMe OWASP Top 10 room.
 I will walk through severities 3 & 4.
 I will be using the built-in THM attack machine for this write-up.
 Let's get started!

 In this room, you learn about web app vulnerabilities and how to exploit them.
 The tasks mentioned above will go through sensitive data exposure and XML external entity.